Penang transport like the public buses can get you across the island reliably. And there’s even a free shuttle that goes around George Town!

 - Can be hard to find a return Grab from more remote locations (e.g. Penang National Park)

-3. Getting Around Penang With A Car Rental Service
+3. Car Rental Service

 Numerous car rental companies in Penang will rent out a small car (5 pax) for around RM150/day.